square/bionic/docs/concepts.rst

     def message(greeting, subject):
         return '{0} {1}!'.format(greeting, subject)

-If we want to change the code that generates message, we attach the decorator:
+If we want to change the code that generates ``message``, we attach the
+decorator:

 .. code-block:: python